msi-ris/Tutorials/rnaseq_lec.md

 and we will not cover it in high detail here.

 "Typical" RNAseq protocols involve extraction of RNA from groups of cells that are homogenized, or bulked.
-It is broadly labeled as "bulk RNAseq" to distinguish it from scRNAseq.
+It is broadly labeled as *bulk RNAseq* to distinguish it from scRNAseq.
 Most of the material we will cover in this tutorial will cover either general experimental design or bulk RNAseq handling.